 How to earn Flybuys points

-As the loyalty program of Coles supermarkets, you can earn 1 Flybuys point for every $1 spent at Coles supermarkets.
+As the loyalty program of Coles supermarkets, you can earn 1 Flybuys base point for every $1 spent at Coles supermarkets.
 You'll earn an extra point per dollar spent at Coles if you've purchased a Coles insurance policy.

 You can also accrue Flybuys points for shopping at any of the program's many other retail partners.
 These include: